 Often the most controversial parts of any redesign, the user experience in Lightning is significantly different than Classic.
 It’s common for users of a product to resist changes to their experience.
 Lightning brings benefits for those that do.
 Whether your users are selling, helping, collaborating, or marketing, there are improvements to help them get their work done faster.
 Salesforce worked to simplify the user experience and create more efficient navigation.
 That allows you to not only change records quickly but change applications.

 Significant work has gone into refreshing record layouts, dashboards, and report views.
 When Lightning was first introduced, admins and users were finding themselves having to switch back to Classic for specific tasks.
 Now that happens far less often.
 With the Lightning App Builder, it’s easy for admins to create new custom page layouts.
 The benefits aren’t limited to administrators.
 Here are a few areas the experience has improved.

 Salesforce has transformed the way you start your day by adding an intelligent Home page.
 Sales reps can monitor their performance to goal and get insights on their key accounts, with an assistant providing the complete list of things to do.
 Admins can use the Lightning App Builder to create custom Home pages.

 - Opportunity Workspace

 The new design allows you to help your sales reps work their deals faster.
-Lightning enables you to showcase key record details in the new highlights panel at the top of the page, get key coaching details with a customizable Path to support your sales process, and see a wealth of related information on hover using a quick view.
+Lightning enables you to showcase key record details in the new highlights panel at the top of the page.
+Also, get key coaching details with a customizable Path to support your sales process.
+And, see a wealth of related information on hover using a quick view.

 - Accounts and Contacts